simb/JasS/README.md

 Building on 05, we adapt the server to allow for a chat client.
 When a client connects we push that into an array.
 After adding an event listener for 'data' when we receive a message message we loop through the clients and send them the message prepended with the client number who sent it.
 This works by telnetting to localhost:8080 and also by using the FlexSocketDemo code.

 ##07\_Socket.IO\_Chat
+I found this [simple html chat](https://github.com/arunjitsingh/socket-chat) demo using socket.io and so I decided to write a flash client to connect to it.
+I changed the original to use a newer socket.io library that handled json correctly, and then allowed flashsockets to connect.

 ##08 _Bonus_ Socket.IO - Real Time Stats
+This was the final demo.
+This was what all the build up was for.
+Showing HTML and Flash working together in context.
+Check out [NodePoll](https://github.com/simb/nodepoll)